“Moving money forward“ Money Forward

 The Company has established a dedicated Internal Audit Office, and the Office is responsible for conducting internal audits and evaluating internal controls.

-The Internal Audit Office prepares internal audit plans based on the Internal Audit Rules established by the Company, and subject approval by the Representative Director, President and CEO, audits all Divisions and Offices of the Company and all Group Companies.
-The result of the audit is reported to the Representative Director, President and CEO, and the Board of Audit & Supervisory Board Member.
+The Internal Audit Office prepares internal audit plans based on the Internal Audit Rules established by the Company, and subject approval by the Representative Director, President and Group CEO, audits all Divisions and Offices of the Company and all Group Companies.
+The result of the audit is reported to the Representative Director, President and Group CEO, and the Board of Corporate Auditors.

 The Internal Audit Office conducts internal audit under the basic policy of investigating the status of the Company’s business operation and property management; confirming compliance with the management policy, laws and regulations, Articles of Incorporation, and various rules; and aims to secure preservation of company property and appropriateness of business operation, to contribute to streamlining management and improving efficiency.